 Want to sandboard down the tall sand dunes?
 Completely possible.

 On my last visit, I even saw that a new ziplining course was open just near the Dubai Marina, sailing over the water and through buildings!
-I feel sure that I need to try that next time.
+I feel certain that I need to try that next time.

 Any adrenaline junkies looking for reasons to visit Dubai should look no further.
 Dubai has everything that an adrenaline junkie could want, and more!